lshpaner/model_metrics/source/performance_assessment.rst

 possible thresholds**, making it especially useful when optimizing for use-case-specific goals such as maximizing recall or achieving a minimum precision.

-.. admonition:: Features
-    :class: features

-    Using the Logistic Regression and Random Forest Classifier models trained on the :ref:`synthetic dataset <Binary_Classification>`, this tool helps users answer practical questions like:
+Using the Random Forest Classifier models trained on the :ref:`adult income dataset <Adult_Income_Training>` [2]_, this tool helps users answer practical questions like:

 - *What threshold achieves at least 85% precision?*
 - *Where does F1 score peak for this model?*
 - *How does specificity behave as the threshold increases?*

 The plot_threshold_metrics function supports optional threshold lookups via ``lookup_metric`` and ``lookup_value``, which prints the closest threshold that meets your constraint.
 Plots can be customized with colors, gridlines, line styles, wrapped titles, and export options.

 .. function:: plot_threshold_metrics(model, X_test, y_test, title=None, text_wrap=None, figsize=(8, 6), label_fontsize=12, tick_fontsize=10, gridlines=True, baseline_thresh=True, curve_kwgs=None, baseline_kwgs=None, save_plot=False, image_path_png=None, image_path_svg=None, lookup_metric=None, lookup_value=None, decimal_places=4)